Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Projective resolutions and global dimension

 \section{Projective resolutions and global dimension}

-In this section we use various simplicial and CW complexes associated to left regular bands to compute projective resolutions of their simple modules.
+In this section we use various simplicial and CW complexes associated to connected left regular bands to compute projective resolutions of their simple modules.
 As a consequence, we obtain a more direct proof of the results of our previous paper on the global dimension of left regular bands~\cite{oldpaper}, which went through classifying spaces of small categories.
 Also by allowing left regular bands that are not monoids, the theory can include a number of new and interesting examples.
+The strongest results are obtained for connected CW left regular bands, for which we are able to construct the minimal projective resolutions of the simple modules using topology.